jirevwe/go_partman/README.md

 A Go native implementation of PostgreSQL table partitioning management, inspired by pg_partman.
 This library helps you automatically manage and maintain partitioned tables in PostgreSQL databases.

+> Disclaimers:
+> 1. This library is currently in alpha, hence the public APIs might change as development continues
+> 2. This library was built and is currently used to manage retention policies in [Convoy](https://github.com/frain-dev/convoy).
+> 3. It is currently behind a feature flag (I'll update this disclaimer once it's GA).
+> 4. This is the accompanying [pull request](https://github.com/frain-dev/convoy/pull/2194) if you want to see how it works.

 ## Features

 - Automatic partition creation and management